 Procedure

-There are three templates for representing completed procedures that have been performed on or for the patient, each based on a different RIM Act class.
-The Procedure template based on the Procedure Act is used to represent procedures that alter the physical condition of a patient (e.g., splenectomy).
-The Procedure template based on the Observation Act is used to represent procedures that generate information about a patient’s condition but do not cause physical alteration (e.g., a test like an EEG).
-The Procedure template based on the Act is for all other types of procedures (e.g., dressing change, patient education).
+Historically, and in C-CDA R2.1, to align with the HL7 RIM definition of what constitutes a procedure; “An Act whose immediate and primary outcome (post-condition) is the alteration of the physical condition of the subject.”, Three templates for representing completed procedures were defined.
+The Procedure template based on the Procedure Act was defined to represent procedures that alter the physical condition of a patient (e.g., splenectomy).
+The Procedure template based on the Observation Act was defined to represent procedures that generate information about a patient’s condition but do not cause physical alteration (e.g., a test like an EEG).
+The Procedure template based on the Act was defined to represent all other types of procedures (e.g., dressing change, patient education).